coding-to-music/cloudflare-tunnel-examples/README.md

 The created Tunnel can serve traffic for multiple hostnames in your Cloudflare account and send traffic to multiple services available to cloudflared, including SSH, RDP, and most arbitrary TCP connections.

+Set up a tunnel locally (CLI setup)

+1. Download and install cloudflared
+   .deb install
+   ​.rpm install
+2. Authenticate cloudflared
+3. Create a tunnel and give it a name
+4. Create a configuration file
+5. Start routing traffic
+6. Run the tunnel
+7. Check the tunnel

 # 🚀 Javascript full-stack 🚀

 https://github.com/coding-to-music/cloudflare-tunnel-examples